songlunzhao/CodingPractice/docs/leetcode-solutions/doc/Notes.md

 # distributed in-memory cache -- hazelcast
 # cache library -- caffeine cache

+# Spring annotation - refresh to change config on the fly -- need more work
 # Spring scope
     * singleton:
     * prototype: (create instance every time is used),